 Smarter Loans Inc. is not a lender.
 Smarter.loans is an independent comparison website that provides information on lending and financial companies in Canada.
 We work hard to give you the information you need to make smarter decisions about a financial company or product that you might be considering.
 We may receive compensation from companies that we work with for placement of their products or services on our site.
 While compensation arrangements may affect the order, position or placement of products & companies listed on our website, it does not influence our evaluation of those products.
 Please do not interpret the order in which products appear on Smarter Loans as an endorsement or recommendation from us.
 Our website does not feature every loan provider or financial product available in Canada.
 We try our best to bring you up-to-date, educational information to help you decide the best solution for your individual situation.
 The information and tools that we provide are free to you and should merely be used as guidance.
 You should always review the terms, fees, and conditions for any loan or financial product that you are considering.

 People use personal loans in Toronto for all kinds of purposes.
-Pay off bills, consolidate debt, buy that new TV or go on vacation – these are all common reasons for a personal loan.
+Smarter Loans is the go to loan resource when you need cash to pay off bills, consolidate debt, buy that new TV or go on vacation – these are all common reasons for a personal loan.
 But you need to decide on the right loan provider before you proceed.
 Loan amount, interest rate, term of the loan are all important factors when you consider getting a personal loan in Toronto.

 Thankfully, Toronto offers so many options of credible, trustworthy personal loan providers.
 We’ve done the hard work and listed all of them right here, in the chart below.
 Simply select one of the lenders to see exactly what they offer, read reviews and start an application.
 You can also apply online right here on Smarter Loans!